Other Rehabilitation Information

 February 3, 2020

-SHIP currently reinsures and administers certain Transamerica Life Insurance Company (“Transamerica”), Primerica Life Insurance Company (“Primerica”), and American Health & Life Insurance Company (“American Health & Life”) long-term care insurance policies (the “reinsured policies”).
+SHIP reinsured and administered certain Transamerica Life Insurance Company (“Transamerica”), Primerica Life Insurance Company (“Primerica”), and American Health & Life Insurance Company (“American Health & Life”) long-term care insurance policies (the “reinsured policies”).
 The proposed Rehabilitation Plan filed in April 2020 contains language that indicates that the reinsured policies were going to be treated the same as policies issued by SHIP.
 The Commissioner and SDR have since determined that the Amended Rehabilitation Plan should provide that the reinsured policies will be excluded from the provisions of the Plan dealing with SHIP’s policies.
-It is possible that SHIP, or its subsidiary Fuzion Analytics, Inc., will continue administering those policies under agreements with Transamerica, Primerica, and American Health & Life, which would not have a material effect on policyholders’ rights under the policies.
+Fuzion Analytics, Inc., a subsidiary of SHIP, continues administering those policies under agreements with Transamerica, Primerica, and American Health & Life, which does not have a material effect on policyholders’ rights under the policies.

 1. Transamerica, Primerica, and American Health & Life policies (the reinsured policies) will NOT be modified under the Plan and these policyholders will not be asked (or have the ability) to make elections under the Plan.